GETTING STARTED

 Download our ADOBE ILLUSTRATOR BRUSHES + RESOURCES to Follow Along with our Tutorials or use them with Your Own Vector Artwork.

-FOCUS: Many of our tutorials follow a beginner process for creating artwork in Adobe Illustrator.
-I have already organized tutorials based on Workflow Units: Building, Editing, and Coloring.
-LEARNING TARGET (1): Apply the Building Tools to your own Drawing or Sketch.
+FOCUS: I have organized tutorials by core areas of your Workflow: Building, Editing, and Coloring.
+LEARNING TARGET (1): Understand the Building Tools and Options.
 LEARNING TARGET (2): Apply Line Variation along with Live and Expanded Editing Tools.
 LEARNING TARGET (3): Apply Color, Values, and Gradients using Advanced Coloring Techniques.

 Image